not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT-JSON.md

 Each action must contain exactly one operation.
 If multiple operations need to be performed, separate actions will have to be created for each of them.

+Except for the `trigger` action, all the action types have an action property that will contain a sub-object with the different parameters required for that action.
+Since `trigger` action only needs to identify the ID of the trigger that has to be fired, a plain string that identifies that trigger ID will be sufficient.

 #### Properties
 | property | required | type | description |
 | --- | --- | --- | --- |